HenrikBengtsson/future/OVERVIEW.md

 Error: Subsetting can not be done on a 'list'; only to an environment: 'x$a'
 ```

 This is because _promises_ themselves cannot be assigned to lists.
 More precisely, the limitation of future assignments are the same as those for assignments using the `assign()` function, which means you can only assign futures to environment (defaulting to the current environment) but nothing else, i.e. not to elements of a vector, matrix, list or a data.frame and so on.
-To assign to an environment, just do:
+To assign to a future value to an environment, do:

 ```r
 > env <- new.env()